 "Thank you, you two," said the teacher, "now please take your seats."

 The only remaining seats were up at the front, and both were on both sides of Thomas, which made some of the students rather jealous.

 "That isn't fair," snapped James, "why is Thomas hogging the only two girls in our class?"

-"He's not hogging them," snapped Gordon, "those are the only seats in the classroom, after all."
+"He's not hogging them," snapped Gordon, "those are the only seats in the classroom James."

-"Good morning students," said the voice, it was Sir Topham Hatt, principle of the school, "I'm glad to see some familar faces and some new ones too.
-Now please remember students, to please follow the rules that can be found in your new agendas...and that includes you James, we don't need a repeat performance of last year."
+"Good morning students," said the voice, it was Sir Topham Hatt, principal of the school.
+"I'm glad to see some familar faces and some new ones too.
+Now please remember students to please follow the rules that can be found in your new agendas, and that includes you James, we don't need a repeat performance of last year now do we?"

 James went red in the face, while everyone in the classroom laughed loudly.